 Nor does it have to be expensive.
 There are web-hosting services available for as low as $5 a month to help you develop a professional site that can be easily updated, with simple but effective templates.
 And in the long run, $5 a month is less than what you may already be paying for developing printed brochures.

 Marketing and demographics go hand in hand.
 And in childcare, your demographic is your immediate neighborhood.

 Sometimes, a lull in enrollment can be due to a decrease of parents with age-appropriate children in the area.
-Consider targeting your efforts on neighborhoods close by—particularly if child care resources are limited.
+Consider targeting your efforts in neighborhoods close by—particularly if childcare resources are limited.
 Ask current parents if they have a neighbor who might be interested (if they haven’t referred them already).

 5. Be Proactive In Communication

 Communication isn’t simply a mere formality.
 It’s what establishes a lasting relationship with parents.
 And in order to communicate effectively, you need to be active.
 But communication isn’t just alerting parents about any potential problems or emergencies that may arise.
 It can be anything from providing daily reports of a child’s progress, to developing an incentive or discount program.
 Weekly newsletters, complete with photos and/or videos, can be a great way to allow parents an inside look at the comings and goings of your facility.

 The point is to take initiative and personalize your communication.
 No one wants to read a cut-and-paste email or a dry and lifeless weekly newsletter.
 Make your communications fun.
 Irreverent.
 Silly.
 Profound.
 But lend them a human voice.